cesarsotovalero/cesarsotovalero.github.io/_posts/2021/2021-10-11-the-software-supply-chain.md

 If a single component in the supply chain gets compromised, then the whole infrastructure may be at the mercy of the attacker.
 Supply chain attacks are very difficult to detect because the product continuously changes at each stage: from source code, to binaries, to an application that runs somewhere in the cloud and is interacting with clients.
 Attackers could target all the layers of the supply chain, from malicious plugins in IDEs to corrupted compilers.
-However, they often focus on the less secure elements in the supply chain and heavily rely on the trust that make code reuse possible.
+However, they often focus on the less secure elements in the supply chain and heavily rely on the trust that makes code reuse possible.
 Attacks targeting third-party components are expected to become more prominent over the next few years.

 <aside class="quote">
-    <em>“Projects often incorporate code and libraries from many sources with unknown provenance...”</em> ― <cite><a href="http://web.mit.edu/ha22286/www/">Hamed Okhravi</a></cite>
+    <em>“Projects often incorporate code and libraries from many sources with unknown provenance...”</em> <cite><br> ― <a href="http://web.mit.edu/ha22286/www/">Hamed Okhravi</a></cite>
 </aside>

 Package managers are particularly susceptible to supply chain attacks (e.g., [typosquatting](https://news.ycombinator.com/item?id=11862217), [cryptojacking](https://www.kaspersky.com/resource-center/definitions/what-is-cryptojacking), and malicious contributors).
 This is due to the lack of efficient mechanisms for detecting malicious code injected into packages uploaded to popular package repositories.
 For example, there is no security audit performed on the packages submitted `npm`, the largest repository of JavaScript libraries.
-Significant research effort has been devoted in classifying [supply-chain compromises](https://github.com/IQTLabs/software-supply-chain-compromises/blob/master/software_supply_chain_attacks.csv) and developing tools for hardening the supply chain infrastructure is a trending and marketable business.
+Significant research effort has been devoted to classifying [supply-chain compromises](https://github.com/IQTLabs/software-supply-chain-compromises/blob/master/software_supply_chain_attacks.csv) and developing tools for hardening the supply chain infrastructure is a trending and marketable business.
 We have seen the rise of tools to mitigating the risks (e.g., [Snik](https://snyk.io/, [Sonarqube](https://www.sonarqube.org/), and [Chaos Monkey](https://netflix.github.io/chaosmonkey/))).
 Existing tools are mostly focused on monitoring applications' behavior, scanning dependencies, and assessing code quality.
 However, the adoption of such tools is still at an early stage in most organizations.

 <aside class="quote">
-    <em>“We don't know what we are installing, and even the people who sell it to us have no clear idea.”</em> ― <cite><a href="http://disi.unitn.it/~massacci/">Fabio Massacci</a></cite>
+    <em>“We don't know what we are installing, and even the people who sell it to us have no clear idea.”</em> <cite><br> ― <a href="http://disi.unitn.it/~massacci/">Fabio Massacci</a></cite>
 </aside>